s-r-e-e-r-a-j/CodeShade/README.md

 - `src:` = type the path to the original file you want to obfuscate (for example `hello.py` or `script.sh`).

 - `dst:` = type the path where the obfuscated file should be saved (for example `hello_b64.py` or `out.sh`).

+- If you choose **Python → Base64**, after entering `src:` and `dst:`, the tool will also ask for `var (payload):`.
+This is the variable name that will store the Base64-encoded data in the obfuscated Python script.
+You can press Enter to use the default name `payload`.